FEJTWOW/cloud-scheduler-simulation/README.md

 We also create some ML models to predict carboon footrpint.

-Herein you can see results from our DNN:
+Herein, you can see results from our DNN:

 <img src="data/USA/images/Florida_dnn_preds-1.png" width="600">
 <img src="data/europe/images/CZ_dnn_preds-1.png" width="600">